SEX WORK LAWS IN AUSTRALIA

 There have been instances where police have considered carrying condoms to be ‘evidence’ of a sex work related offence (see pages 3-4.)
 If you are carrying condoms and have these confiscated by a police officer or used as ‘evidence’ of a sex work charge, contact Magenta.

-These types of searches are usually conducted on street-based sex workers, as this form of work is specifically targeted and criminalised (see Sex Work Workplaces – street-based sex work below).
-However, police also have powers to enter and search sex industry businesses (see Legal information – sex work workplaces below).
+Street-based sex workers are specifically targeted for search and detention, as laws against street-based sex work are the most frequently enforced. (see street-based sex work below).
+However, police also have powers to enter and search sex industry businesses (see sex work workplaces below).

-If you are concerned about any interaction you have had with police in the course of doing sex work, contact Magenta or SWEAR.
+If you are concerned about contact with police in the course of doing sex work, contact Magenta or SWEAR.

 Sex work workplaces - brothels, parlours, erotic massage, escort agencies